-Thanks to the higher fat content, heavy cream (or whipping cream) adds richness to cake recipes and also makes for a more tender crumb.
+Thanks to its higher fat content, heavy cream (or whipping cream) adds richness to cake recipes and also makes for a more tender crumb.

-Our Whipping Cream Pound Cake, Marble Pound Cake, and Chocolate Whipping Cream Pound Cake are all examples of delicious pound cakes with heavy cream or whipping cream (which can be used interchangeably in our recipes).
+Our Whipping Cream Pound Cake, Marble Pound Cake, and Chocolate Whipping Cream Pound Cake are just a few examples of pound cakes with heavy cream or whipping cream (which can be used interchangeably in our recipes).

 Brown Sugar in Cake Recipes